AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 An Image Map is a region on an image, an eCatalog page, or an image in a SpinSet that displays a rollover panel with text.
 When the user selects an Image Map, an action of some kind is triggered.
 For example, a web page is launched so that the user can learn more about a product.
 An outline appears around an Image Map when the user moves the pointer over it.

-Besides the ability to create image maps in Adobe Dynamic Media Classic, you can also create image maps when you design a catalog in Adobe Acrobat or Adobe InDesign.
+Besides the ability to create Image Maps in Adobe Dynamic Media Classic, you can also create Image Maps when you design a catalog in Adobe Acrobat or Adobe InDesign.

 When you create Image Maps, you can do any of the following: